 A book of writing prompts from the San Francisco Writers’ Grotto, authors of the best-selling 642 Things series.

 Focus on a single aspect of the craft of writing with help from the San Francisco Writers’ Grotto.
-Writing Dialogue begins with a foreword by author and educator Shanthi Sekaran, who offers pointers for creating believable speech in your fiction.
-The rest of the book consists of prompts and space to think, providing opportunities to explore how dialogue can bring your characters and plotlines to life.
-Among other ideas, you’ll be asked to write speech for:
+Writing Character begins with an essay by author and educator Constance Hale, who offers pointers for observing and capturing human complexity.
+The rest of the book consists of prompts and space to think, providing opportunities for you to develop your own characters.
+Among other ideas, you’ll be asked to create: